zilexa/Homeserver/filesystem/FILESYSTEM-EXPLAINED.md

 - You choose whether data is balanced over the disks (writing data to disks with most free space) or stored linearly: fill up 1 disk before using the next.
 - Protecting against drive failure (like with raid1) can be done through SnapRAID!
 This will only cost you 1 disk per 4 disks.

+## Option 4: single disk, backup disks
+- If your data does not fill much more than half of a single drive and the data does not grow fast, there is no need for data pooling.
+- Just make sure you have 1 or 2 backup drives inside your system.
+Also see the Backup Strategy Guide.
+- If you do need more storage in the future, you can always add a drive and enable MergerFS or convert the existing drive to BTRFS single or raid1.

+&nbsp;

 ## What should you choose?
 - it all depends on your personal situation.
 By default, start with drive pooling through MergerFS unless you have plenty of drives.
-- For example, if you have 4TB and 5TB drives, but you have <2TB of data that doesn't grow much, don't overthink.
-Just use single drive for your data and include 1 or 2 backup drives for nightly backups.
-That is all you need.
-- If you do need more storage, you can always add a drive and convert the filesystem to BTRFS single or RAID1 or even more simple: enable MergerFS.
+- As a best practice your precious personal data (documents, photos, videos, music albums) should be on seperate drives from your downloaded media/download drive.
 - Note SnapRAID is only useful if you have more than 1 drive with data and is not practical to use in combination with a drive that has constantly changing data (like a download drive for your series/movies).
-- As a best practice your precious personal data (documents, photos, videos, music albums) should be on seperate drives from your downloaded media/download drive.

-&nbsp;

 ### About snapraid/snapraid-btrfs
 - Protection against disk failure [see backup subguide](https://github.com/zilexa/Homeserver/tree/master/maintenance) with dedicated parity disk(s) for scheduled parity, the disk will be less active than data disks, **extending its lifecycle** compared to the realtime duplication of Raid1.